arfenarf/DentHlthHx/README.md

 Diversity, Equity, and Inclusion direction than form one of working out clerical workload.
 This work was done in a mix of R and Python, and I found myself switching tools for the sake of performance or for simple transfers between Neo4j and the iGraph toolset.

-I generally prefer python for database pipeline work and some analytical efforts, but I much prefer R when preparing manuscript-quality data visualizations.
-When the final product is going to a research team, I use R exclusively.
+I generally prefer python for database pipeline work and some analytical efforts, but I prefer R when preparing manuscript-quality data visualizations.
+When the final product is going to a research team, I use R exclusively, as it's the native analytical tool in the biosciences.

 ## Health History Parsing

-Important context - this project was in full flight when COVID hit, we lost almost all our front-line staff, and my job was instantly transformed from half-production, half-research to all-production plus basic help center support.
-The school is only now moving back into somewhat more normal behaviour and I am just now picking this work back up.
+Important context - this project was in full flight when COVID hit.
+We lost almost all our front-line staff, and my job was instantly transformed from half-production, half-research to all-production plus basic help center support.
+I had to down tools on a messy project and some of the approaches I was using at the time have been supplanted by pretrained word-vector approaches.
+The school is only now moving back into somewhat more normal behaviour and I am actively working on the next version.

 The files here include:

 * some notes to myself about how to use this material for constructing the whole thing
 * a talk I delivered just before COVID about how this all comes together
-* `map_hx_text` loads and maps our EHR data into a parsed, graph-data-friendly form
+* `map_hx_text.py` loads and maps our EHR data into a parsed, graph-data-friendly form
-* `load_umls_graph` builds the Neo4j dataset and binds it to the UMLS graph data
+* `load_umls_graph.py` builds the Neo4j dataset and binds it to the UMLS graph data
-* `connect_patients` builds a homogeneous graph of patient nodes that is suitable for graph learning tools
+* `connect_patients.py` builds a homogeneous graph of patient nodes that is suitable for graph learning tools

 This project is the one I am preparing to reanimate and bring into my doctoral research.